 Mendonca was picked by the Texas Rangers with the 62nd overall pick of the 2009 amateur draft, a second-round selection.
 He was signed by scout Butch Metzger and made his pro debut on June 30 with the Spokane Indians, going 0 for 1.
 He played for the Low Single-A Spokane Indians (49 games) and High Single-A Bakersfield Blaze (11 games) that year, hitting a combined .290 with nine home runs and 28 RBI in 60 games.
 In 2010, he hit .248 with 10 home runs and 47 RBI in 120 games for the Blaze and in 2011, he hit .278 with 25 home runs, 78 RBI and 160 strikeouts in 125 games for the Double-A Frisco RoughRiders.
 He split the 2012 campaign between the RoughRiders (28 games) and Round Rock Express (63 games), hitting a combined .229 with 12 home runs and 51 RBI in 91 games.

 Mendonca was selected by the Oakland Athletics in the Triple-A phase of the 2012 Rule 5 draft, but he did not play in their organization.
-Rather, he began the season with the Camden Riversharks of the independent Atlantic League, before being signed by the Philadelphia Phillies and playing for the Reading Phillies.
+Rather, he began the 2013 season with the Camden Riversharks of the independent Atlantic League, before being signed by the Philadelphia Phillies and playing for the Reading Fightin Phils.
 Combined, he hit .263/.320/.356 with 1 home run and 22 RBI in 48 games.
 In 2014, he was with the independent Sioux City Explorers, hitting .250/.308/.347 in 95 games and in 90 games with the club in 2015, he batted .311/.373/.424.